 If you want to be challenged into reading something outside your comfort zone, try this.
 It will question (almost) everything you’ve believed in about life.

-The major theme is around cases where children’s memories of past lives could be PROVEN, and there are other compelling evidences such as famous people being reborn, animals being reborn as humans (WTF?), psychic powers, near death experiences, and more.
+There are such compelling evidences such as famous people being reborn, animals being reborn as humans (WTF?), psychic powers, near death experiences, and more.

 10. The Untethered Soul by Michael A Singer